Twineee1/userscripts/README.md

 - June 13
   - make the "View all rooms" button like the olden days
 - July 10
   - Hiding code of conduct link
+- July 14
+  - Userscript development ended as I cannnot take this huge useless project.

 ## That's The Joke!
 Adds a new button that posts "That's The Joke" from the Simpsons.